wallrue/Artificial-Intelligence_Glasses-Detection/README.md

 ## Introduction

-This is repository for the final project of Artificial Intelligence course.
+This is repository for the homework of Artificial Intelligence course.
 The description of project is here.

 ## Description